Store Hours

 How do I plant flower seeds?

-The best source of info is the seed envelope your garden-to-be came in.
-It's key to successfully growing fruits, veggies, and spring flowers — indoors or outdoors.
+Read your seed packet for info on proper depth, spacing, and how many seeds to sow per hole when planting fruits, veggies, and spring flowers — indoors or outdoors.
 Requirements vary from one type of plant to the next.
-Some seeds should only be sown indoors, and your seed envelope will tell you that, too.
-For more details, check out how to plant flower seeds.
+Certain seeds should only be sown indoors, and your seed envelope will tell you that, too.
+You'll be a pro at planting seeds in no time.

 Do I have to harden off my seedlings before planting them outside?